Wenveo/Noisrev.League.IO.RST/README.md

 - Update and fix some code comments.

 ***v2.0***
-- Change it to Dictionary for faster retrieval and storage
+- Change it to Dictionary for faster retrieval and storage.
-- Disabling Hash changes (read only)
+- Disabling Hash changes (read only).

 ***v1.4.1.2***
-- Update "Equals" Method
+- Update "Equals" Method.

 ***v1.4.1.1***
-- Add indexer to RSTFile and add check for duplicates
+- Add indexer to RSTFile and add check for duplicates.

 ***v1.4.1***
-- Optimizing the Equals method
+- Optimizing the Equals method.
-- Add "Load" and "Write" methods to support file path input
+- Add "Load" and "Write" methods to support file path input.

 ***v1.4.0***
-- Fixed a bug in version 1.3.3 (This bug causes the file contents to not be written out correctly)
+- Fixed a bug in version 1.3.3 (This bug causes the file contents to not be written out correctly).
-- Changed Framework to ".NET Standard 2.0" to be compatible with ".NET Framework" and ".NET Core"
+- Changed Framework to ".NET Standard 2.0" to be compatible with ".NET Framework" and ".NET Core".

 ***~~v1.3.3~~*** **[Deprecated]** 🙄
-- Add the RST file version enumeration
+- Add the RST file version enumeration.

 ***v1.3.2***
-- Added a new RType extension function that returns the corresponding RType based on the input Version(int or byte)
+- Added a new RType extension function that returns the corresponding RType based on the input Version(int or byte).
-- Fixed some code comments
+- Fixed some code comments.
-- Fill in the missing Api documentation
+- Fill in the missing Api documentation.

 ***v1.3.1***
-- Change the get method for "DataOffset"
+- Change the get method for "DataOffset".

 ***v1.3.0***
-- Support RST v5
+- Support RST v5.
-- Fix some code
+- Fix some code.
-- Correct some code comments
+- Correct some code comments.

 ***v1.2.1***
 - Remove unnecessary code.